drganjoo/CarND-Vehicle-Detection/writeup_template.md

 1) I am not at all happy with the bounding algorithm used.
 Right now it just considers all of the boxes that are in the heat map and the bigger box towards the bottom frame just makes the box more elongated.
 Maybe would later on implement a dynamic box that expands (or contracts) to come up with a best fit window.

 2) The low pass filter implemented for bounding box update is not that great.
-Would like to update this with a kalman filter.
+Would like to update this as well as other estimator with a kalman filter.

-3) The overall algorithm for keeping track of each car's estimates requires a lot to be done.
-May be a kalman filter can be used here.
+3) Towards the end of the video, the algorithm finds three cars as it keeps on thinking that the box for the black car has two cars in it.
+It is a very reduamentary algorithm and definitely needs to be worked upon for better car detection.

 #### Faster Process